Top 10 Things to Do in Barcelona on Your First Visit

 7. Boqueria Market

-Located in the center of the city with the entrance from La Ramble, Boqueria Market is one of the most sought after markets and one of the best places to explore in Barcelona.
+Located in the center of the city, with the entrance from La Ramble, Boqueria Market is one of the most sought-after markets in Barcelona.
 It doesn’t come as a surprise considering the variety and abundance of products available here.
-Wandering Boqueria Market with its stalls full of sweets, fruits and vegetables, baked goods, and fish, you might find yourself buying something you didn’t know you needed.
+Wandering Boqueria Market with its stalls full of sweets, fruits and vegetables, baked goods, and fish, don’t be surprised to find yourself buying something you didn’t even know you needed.

 Boqueria Market